isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 * Answer
 	* An AWS service that enables you to visualize, understand, and manage your AWS costs and usage over time.
 It provides detailed reports that analyze your costs and usage trends.

+#### Database Services
+`DynamoDB`
+* Answer
+	* A fully managed NoSQL database service known for its high performance and scalability.
+It supports key-value and document data structures, ideal for web, mobile, gaming, ad tech, IoT, and many other applications.
+`Aurora`
+* Answer
+	* A part of Amazon RDS, it's a high-performance managed relational database compatible with MySQL and PostgreSQL.
+It provides up to five times the performance of MySQL and three times the performance of PostgreSQL, with scalability, durability, and security.
+`Redshift`
+* Answer
+	* A fully managed, petabyte-scale data warehouse service in the cloud.
+It allows you to analyze all your data using standard SQL and your existing Business Intelligence tools.
+It's optimized for complex queries (across large datasets) and designed for high performance.
+`RDS`
+* Answer
+	* Makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost-efficient and resizable capacity while managing time-consuming database administration tasks, supporting several database instance types - MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server.

+#### Security Services
+`AWS Trusted Advisor`
+* Answer
+	* Offers recommendations to help you follow AWS best practices, focusing on cost optimization, performance, security, and fault tolerance.
+`Amazon Inspector`
+* Answer
+	* Automated security assessment service to help improve the security and compliance of applications deployed on AWS.
+`Amazon SNS`
+* Answer
+	* A fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
+`Amazon CloudWatch`
+* Answer
+	* Provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+`Concierge Support Team`
+* Answer
+	* Part of AWS Support that provides account and billing guidance, and specialized attention from AWS to Business and Enterprise support plan customers.